 Since its proposal in the 1960s, the molecular clock has become an essential tool in many areas of evolutionary biology, including systematics, molecular ecology, and conservation genetics.
 The molecular clock hypothesis states that DNA and protein sequences evolve at a rate that is relatively constant over time and among different organisms.
 A direct consequence of this constancy is that the genetic difference between any two species is proportional to the time since these species last shared a common ancestor.

-We are interested in all aspects of molecular clocks, from both theoretical as well as applied angles.
+We are interested in all theoretical and applied aspects of molecular clocks.

 - The impact of calibration and clock-model choice on molecular estimates of divergence times